N3XT0R/WP-XPub/docs/architecture.md

 WordPress cron task runs every minute and processes pending jobs.
 This ensures that articles are published asynchronously without blocking the editor.

+## Dependency Injection

+All services are wired through [PHP-DI](https://php-di.org/).
+Default definitions live in `config/di.php` and in the `*ContainerConfigurator` classes under `src/*/DI/`.

+You can register your own configurator implementing `ContainerConfiguratorInterface` to override services or provide additional definitions.

 ---

 ## Benefits